 This major opens the door to exploring the literature, history, art, archaeology and philosophy of the ancient Greeks and Romans, primarily through English translations.
 Some study of Greek or Latin is required.
 Students with no previous exposure to ancient Greek or Latin can complete the Classical Studies major in two years.
 Students have often combined this major with another major, such as English, History, or Art History and even with a non-humanities major such as computer studies, biochemistry, or economics.

-The Classics Department adviser is ready to help you if you have any further questions.
-He is always happy to discuss your interests, needs, plans, and options.
+Professor Catherine Connors, the Classics Department adviser, is ready to help you if you have any further questions and is always happy to discuss your interests, needs, plans, and options.